cboyda/LighthouseLabs/Project-SQL/cleaning_data.md

 # Queries:
 Below, provide the SQL queries you used to clean your data.
+File project1-postgresgl.sql is the full creation, then cleaning file.
+Just remember to only run the cleaning component AFTER the data has been imported.

 <details>
 	<summary> 0.
 The unit cost in the data needs to be divided by 1,000,000.</summary>